Bayesian Inference for Discrete Markov Random Fields Through Coordinate Rescaling

-The role of the rescaling matrix $\mathbf{A}$ is central to the CoRe sampling idea.
-In principle, the sampler operates with its inverse, $\mathbf{A}^{-1}$, however, in the remainder of this section, we discuss the definition of matrix $\mathbf{A}$ to maintain the readability and the relationship to its components.
-The matrix is calculated as,
+The rescaling matrix $\mathbf{A}$ plays a central role in the CoRe sampling scheme.
+Although the sampler operates on its inverse, $\mathbf{A}^{-1}$, we define $\mathbf{A}$ directly to clarify its construction.
+We define the rescaling matrix as

-where: \begin{itemize} \item $\mathbf{L}^{\intercal}$ is the upper triangular from the Cholesky decomposition of the negative posterior Hessian evaluated at $\bm{\theta}^{*}$, representing the inverse of the pseudo-likelihood-based posterior scale, and is calculated as
+where: \begin{itemize} \item $\mathbf{L}^{\intercal}$ is the upper-triangular Cholesky factor of the negative posterior Hessian evaluated at $\bm{\eta}^{\star}$, representing the local curvature of the pseudo-posterior.
+It is given by

-where $\mathbf{H}$ is the Hessian matrix of the pseudo-likelihood, $\mathbf{H}_{\bm{\theta}}$ is the log-prior curvature, and both are evaluated at $\bm{\theta}^{*}$. \item $\mathbf{\Gamma}$ is the lower triangular from the Cholesky decomposition evaluated at $\bm{\theta}^{*}$ of the scale matrix that captures the variability and the correlation structure of the target posterior.
-In our definition, we choose the scale matrix $\mathbf{\Gamma\Gamma}^{\intercal}$ to match the robust posterior covariance estimator based on the result of \citet{Godambe1960}, \citet{Huber1967}, and \citet{White1980}.
-We refer to this covariance as the ``Godambe-Huber-White'' posterior scale matrix (in short, ``GHW'') and we calculate it as the GHW estimator corrected by the curvature of the prior distribution on $\bm{\theta}$.
-Let $\mathbf{\Sigma}_{\text{GHW}}$ denote the Godambe-Huber-White covariance estimator evaluated at $\bm{\theta}^{*}$,
+where $\mathbf{H}$ denotes the Hessian of the pseudo-likelihood and $\mathbf{H}_{\bm{\eta}}$ the log-prior curvature, both evaluated at $\bm{\eta}^{\star}$. \item $\mathbf{\Gamma}$ is the lower-triangular Cholesky factor of a scale matrix capturing the variance-covariance structure of the target posterior.
+We define $\mathbf{\Gamma\Gamma}^{\intercal}$ using a robust posterior covariance estimator based on the results of \citet{Godambe1960}, \citet{Huber1967}, and \citet{White1980}, referred to as the Godambe-Huber-White (GHW) posterior scale.
+Let $\mathbf{\Sigma}_{\text{GHW}}$ denote the GHW covariance estimator evaluated at $\bm{\eta}^{\star}$,